udacity/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to have the model analyze the images at every frame, and have a single output node that servers as steering input.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+I previously had good experience with a convolutional network, so I thought that might be a good start.
+Upscaled it to fit the image size and applied bigger than 1 stride and maxpool 4 * 4 layers to decrease the image size as fast as possible and keeping the useful information at the same time.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I added more input images, dropout and changed the number of the epochs to only one.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....